rasp4you/rasp4you/README.md

 http://kitchen.farrel.rasp4you.com              (another ip camera)

-and so your home is on "CLOUD"
+and so your home is "clouded"